BenMcGarry/AzureIoTLab/_docs/03data/sqldb.md

     Leave everything else at default and click **Save**.
 It will now create and test the output.

-1. Return to the Stream Analytics blade and click on the Query box to amend your query again.
+1. Return to the Stream Analytics overview and click **Query** in the left-hand blade to amend your query again.
 Add the following lines after the existing query **exactly** as they appear below.

     ```
     SELECT